spencer-shadley/completed-class/class-content/01-HTML-Git-CSS/01-Activities/11-CSS_Positioned_Activity/README.md

 - For further reference, you can generate paragraphs of lorem ipsum text using <http://www.lipsum.com/feed/html>.
 You need to make this page scroll to see how the fixed position element behaves.

+### Hint

-- HINT: Use the code from the last few activities to help get you started.
+- Use the code from the last few activities to help get you started.